Single whip

-Single Whip is one of the movements/postures most repeated in the solo training forms, such as t'ai chi.
+Single Whip is one of the movements/postures most repeated in the solo training forms, such as tai chi.
 Its first appearance in most forms follows the Grasp Sparrow's Tail sequence (peng, lu, ji, an) and is seen later in Snake Creeps Down.
 There is also a posture in the Wu style sword form called Single Whip Fusing Throat.

 The martial applications of Single Whip are many.
 There are various strikes, throws, changeups (using one hand to create an opening so that the other can strike) and kicks derived from this posture trained by different schools.